 Figure 6.
 In-orbit background spectra for ISGRI (left) and PICsIT (right).
-The ISGRI and PICsIT spectra are from empty field observations in revolution 96 (effective exposure time 36.4 ksec) and in revolution 38, respectively.
-For ISGRI the contribution from lines from different instrument components are indicated.
-For PICsIT the spectrum for single and multiple events is compared with the expected spectrum obtained from Monte Carlo simulations.
+The ISGRI spectrum is from empty field observations in revolution 96 (effective exposure time 36.4 ksec); indicated are the contribution of lines from different instrument component.
+For PICsIT the single and multiple events background contributions are separately given; based on one Science Window of data accumulated in revolution 500.